aorti017/ucr-cs100/tutorials/README/markdown.md

 Flavors
 ---
-* There are a vareity of Markdown "flavors".
+* There are a variety of Markdown "flavors".
 Which, put simply, are different implementations of Markdown.
 * Recently there has been a push for a standard implementation of Markdown, but for the time being there are multiple          implementations that must be recognized.
-* The following tutorial is guaranteed to interpret correctly as Github falvored Markdown.
+* The following tutorial is guaranteed to interpret correctly as Github flavored Markdown.
 But, the same results can not be    guaranteed when interpreted as any other flavor of Markdown.

 Creating a Markdown Document
 ---